mmistakes/minimal-mistakes/_posts/2014-07-14-Setting-up-BIG-IP-LTM-VE-11.3.0-Trial-on-VMware-workstation.md

 _5.)
 BIG-IP Initial Configuration:_ Power on the bigip and login (credentials: root / default), through the vmware bigip console.
 Type ‘config’ to access the ‘Configuration Utility’.
 Enter the mgmt ip address, netmask & default gateway details from the subnet associated with the mgmt interface.

-Access the bigip using the configured management ip address either from the gui (https://
+Access the bigip using the configured management ip address either from the gui (https://mgmt-ip) (credentials: admin / admin) or through cli (ssh)(credentials: root/default).

-&lt;mgmt-ip

-&gt;) (credentials: admin / admin) or through cli (ssh)(credentials: root/default).
 Note: Bigip allows only secure connections (https, ssh) to manage the device.

 _6. Licensing the Bigip:_ The bigip has to be licensed to use any features.
 Login to the bigip gui and use the gui ‘Setup Utility’ to license the device.
 Click License &gt; Activate.
 Enter the Base Registration Key, select the activation method as ‘Manual’, and click Next.